JuliaFavaro/Lab-Fund-Int/MuLife/README.md

 # Julia Favaro's Project - Fundamental Interactions Laboratory 2024-2025

 ## Muon decay lab experience
+- File _decoder.cpp_ and _decoder_:
-Decode data stored in an output file produced by FIFOread.c and print a table in a file.
+Decode data stored in an output file produced by FIFOread.c (FPGA De10Nano) and print a table in a file.
 The output file contains (from left to right):
 - timestamp: number of clock cycle since FPGA deassertion (perodical clock counter resets are resolved and removed)
 - digital channels: logic value of the 12 digital channel (from ch 0 to ch 11)